 I am a Seattle native and a graduate of the University of British Columbia where I received my Master’s degree in Zoology with a focus on marine ecology.

 My love of marine sciences has led me to many places around the Pacific Northwest and beyond.
 As an undergraduate at the University of Washington I became a certified scientific diver and conducted subtidal research in the San Juan Islands.
 I also spent several summers at the Bamfield Marine Sciences Centre in Barkley Sound BC working in subtidal eelgrass ecosystems.
-Currently, I am a PhD student at the Oregon Institute of Marine Biology, and an associate researcher with the Smithsonian’s MarineGEO project which has taken me from the reefs and mangroves of the Caribbean to the kelp forests of Tasmania.
+Currently, I am a PhD student at the Oregon Institute of Marine Biology, and an associate researcher with the Smithsonian’s MarineGEO project, which has taken me from the reefs and mangroves of the Caribbean to the kelp forests of Tasmania.

 My experiences as a student and a teacher have reinforced my belief that scientists have a duty to communicate their work with the public, particularly the next generation.
 The role of scientific outreach and education cannot be underestimated.
 As such, I strive to share my work with others and take every opportunity to make outreach an integral part of what I do.